Bond-Net/bond/README.md

 Users can store their data online without any-one entity having control over it.
 Bonds are created per-user which allows users to create relationships with other [**BOND**](https://github.com/keybraker/BOND) users.

 ## Functions of the [**BOND**](https://github.com/keybraker/BOND)
-1. Password generator with 5-levels  of strength
+1. Password generator with strong passwords
-2. Password manager for as many passwords as you give storage for
+2. Password manager for as many passwords as you want
 3. Bonds created from you with other user

 ![alt text](https://github.com/keybraker/BOND/blob/master/img/bond_explanation.png)